 You will need: Hand puppet and your partner

 How to: Your partner can sit behind an object so that only the hand puppet is visible to the baby.
 He could also sit facing the baby.
 Either way, the focus should be on the hand puppet.
+Or you can do it yourself.
 Let your partner do some movements with the hand puppet while making some sounds such that it makes the baby think the puppet is really moving on its own.
 You can encourage the baby to reach out to the puppet and bring it closer to him.

 Skills developed: Sound source interpretation, general auditory skills